Online + Hybrid Courses

 • Posting an announcement about an upcoming assignment deadline.

-Attendance in Online Classes
+Attendance in Online Courses

 The following is quoted from the Federal Student Aid Handbook.

-For distance education, documenting that a student has logged into an online class is not sufficient to demonstrate academic attendance by the student.
+For distance education, documenting that a student has logged into an online course is not sufficient to demonstrate academic attendance by the student.
 A school must demonstrate that a student participated in class or was otherwise engaged in an academically related activity.
 Examples of acceptable evidence of academic attendance and attendance at an academically related activity in a distance education course/program include, but are not limited to:

 • student submission of an academic assignment,